-Clients sometimes question why we want them to consider settling their claims long before the trial date.
-Such clients usually view the litigation process as a type of war, so they equate settlement with a peace treaty, or even worse, a surrender.
+Clients sometimes question why we want them to consider settling their case before trial.
+Some view the litigation process as a type of war.
+They equate early settlement with a peace treaty, or even worse, a surrender.
 They want to win the war and have a ticker-tape victory parade.
 Settle?
 No way.

-What these clients fail to realize is that the litigation “war” is different from the traditional battlefield, so the typical analogies and comparisons just don’t work.
+What these clients fail to realize is that the litigation “war” is different from the traditional battlefield.
 In a war, the participants must kill or be killed; nothing but brute force counts.
 In litigation, the stakes do not involve life or death, or even battlefield injuries.
 Any physical injuries associated with litigation happened before the lawsuit was ever filed.
 Once the lawsuit is underway, only one thing matters – money.
 As personal injury and medical malpractice lawyers, our goal is always to maximize the amount of money that our client receives.

-So how can a settlement ever maximize the money received?
+So how can an early settlement ever maximize the money received?
 Isn’t a settlement always going to require a compromise?
 A compromise means accepting less money, right?
 Wrong!

-These litigation expenses can be substantial, especially in cases where the expected verdict is less than $250,000 or $300,000.
-In order to complete a trial, most cases will have litigation expenses of at least $30,000, and it is not at all uncommon for expenses to exceed $100,000.
-If we can convince the defendant to make a substantial settlement offer before all of these expenses are paid, our client may net more money from a compromise settlement than from a victorious trial.
+These litigation expenses can be substantial, especially in cases where the expected verdict is less than $250,000.
+If a case goes through trial, litigation expenses can be at least $30,000, and it is not at all uncommon for expenses to exceed $100,000.
+If we can convince the defendant to make a substantial settlement offer before all of these expenses are paid, our client may net more money from an early settlement than from a victorious trial.

-Here’s a personal injury example: A client is injured, suffering a broken arm.
+A client is injured, suffering a broken arm.
 After considering medical bills, lost wages from her job, and pain and suffering, we might determine that her claim is worth $100,000.
-To get that $100,000 verdict, we might estimate that the litigation expenses will be $26,000.
-So if she wins and collects $100,000, the first $40,000 would go pay attorneys’ fees, and the next $26,000 would repay the litigation expenses, leaving only $34,000 for the client.
+To get a $100,000 verdict at trial, we might estimate that the litigation expenses will be $26,000.
+If she wins trial and collects $100,000, the first $40,000 would go pay attorneys’ fees, and the next $26,000 would repay the litigation expenses, leaving only $34,000 for the client.

 However, if the defendant offered $80,000 in settlement at a point when only $10,000 in litigation expenses have been paid, the first $32,000 would go to attorneys’ fees, the next $10,000 to repay expenses, and $38,000 would go to the client.